|Daily Request Limit||5000||Unlimited||Unlimited|

 Multi zone replication: Lambda store replicates data to multiple zones for Premium type of databases.
 This provides high availability and minumum failover time.
 This is not available for Free and Standard databases.

 Security: Authentication to databases are done via password.
 TLS encryption can be enabled for all database types.
 You can also enable Mutual Authentication (in TLS) in Premium databases.

 Price (per 100K request): In Free databases there is no price per request but you have the limit of 5000 requests per day.
 In standard databases, 100.000 requests cost 0.4 USD.
 In premium databases 100.000 requests cost 0.75 USD.
-All type of Redis commands count as request (GET, SET, AUTH etc).
+All type of Redis commands count as request except operational commands like AUTH, INFO, PING, QUIT, COMMAND.
+Those operational commands are not billed.

 Price (per 1GB-month storage): In Free databases there is no price per storage but their max size is quite limited.
 In standard and premium databases, if your database is 1GB during the month then it will cost you 0.15$ at the end of the month.
 If your database size is different at each day of the month, we take the average and multiply it with 0.15$.